nicolasochem/tzip/proposals/tzip-16/tzip-16.md

 ### Contract Storage

-To provide a TZIP-16-compliant initial access-point to the metadata from a given on-chain contract (`KT1...` address) one must include the `%metadata` field in the contract-storage.
+To provide a TZIP-16-compliant initial access-point to the metadata from a given on-chain contract (`KT1...` address) one must include a `%metadata` field in the contract-storage.

 The field can be anywhere within the storage type but must have the following
 type: